 Cheryl lately spends much of her time in reflection and writing about the past.
-Previously she sought to blend a life of the mind mixed with adventure.
+Previously, she sought to blend a life of the mind mixed with adventure.
 In addition to holding two master’s degrees and candidacy in a third, she was once shipwrecked, spent two years as a newspaper editor, was a student stunt pilot in Australia, and a world traveler still in possession of a long bucket list.
-She is the author of a historical narrative work and also writes memoir.
+She is the author of a historical narrative work and also writes memoirs.
 She is a proud fourteenth-generation Virginian.
 Family, history, and saving the past matter the most to her.
 Cheryl also writes for the Times-Virginian newspaper and for Ranker.com.

 As a Story Terrace writer, Cheryl interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.